apaz-cli/apaz-cli.github.io/blog/Scaling_To_Unfathomable_Depth.md

 ## Autoresearch

 I've sort of dived headfirst into ZO.
-Despite that, I don't think that this is a tractible research area.
+Despite that, I don't think that this is a tractable research area.

 To implement ZO properly you need to write and optimize all your own custom kernels.
 With first-order methods being way easier and already working way better, and with so much low-hanging fruit to pick, there's no way this tree of research is going to take off on its own.

 I think autoresearch is the only way.
 This is not a research path for humans.
 If it's to be taken, it needs to be taken by machines.
 The arch search space and its dynamics are obvious, what experiments to run are obvious, and not all of it requires large amounts of compute, we just don't have the human capital to run the experiments and interpret the results fast enough.
 The other problem is that implementing this "the right way" requires writing an optimizing an absolutely insane number of rather exotic kernels.
-Kernel autoresearch needs to be solved before this is a tractible research area.
+Kernel autoresearch needs to be solved before this is a tractable research area.

 <!--